 Britain has long entranced the world with its spectacular royal weddings, occasions of glittering pageantry and glamour that feed into a fascination with the monarchy.

-As Prince Harry prepares to marry US actress Meghan Markle on May 19, AFP looks back at the weddings of three other top royals.
+As Prince Harry prepares to marry US former actress Meghan Markle on Saturday, AFP looks back at the weddings of three other top royals.

 - Elizabeth and Philip: 1947 -

 Hundreds of thousands of people thronged London's streets to cheer future Queen Elizabeth II, then a 21-year-old princess, as she married Prince Philip, aged 26, more than 70 years ago on November 20, 1947.

 In post-war Britain, it was "a flash of colour on the difficult road we're taking," said former prime minister Winston Churchill, then leader of the opposition Conservative Party.

 It was the first British royal wedding to be filmed and broadcast live on BBC radio, with 200 million people tuning in, according to the palace.

 There were 2,000 guests, among them six kings and seven queens.
 But memories of World War II were fresh and so several of Philip's German relatives, including three surviving sisters who were married to German aristocrats, were not invited.